0xanyi/Nexus-ReportHub/README.md

 - ✅ View financial dashboards with charts
 - ✅ Browse churches and transaction histories
 - ✅ View campaigns and contribution breakdowns by zone/group/church
+- ✅ **Campaign breakdown by date range** - Filter by All Time, Year, Quarter, or Month
-- ✅ Export individual church reports
+- ✅ Export individual church reports (with "Orders" terminology)
-- ✅ Track purchases, payments, and balances
+- ✅ Track orders, payments, balances, and campaign contributions
 - ✅ View product breakdowns and monthly summaries

 ## Tech Stack